Here you will find essential information on how to incorporate Connections into your Knack app.

 - Description: This is a description which can be used to describe the field internally.
 These will show up as tooltips when viewing records in the Records section of the Builder.

-- Required: This makes the field a required field.
+- Required: This makes the field a Required field.

 - Default: Choose the default option that will display in your connection field when live.

-- Connection: Change the connection type.
+- Relationship: Change the connection type.

 - Format: Choose between connection values displaying in a searchable dropdown or as radio buttons in your Live App.

-Delete a Connection
+Deleting a Connection

-If you need to delete a connection, navigate to the Schema section of the Builder and locate the connection you would like to delete from the object's fields.
+If you need to delete a connection, navigate to the Data section of the Builder and locate the connection you would like to delete from the table's fields.
 On the connection field, click the "..." more options icon, then click "Delete".
-This will remove the connection field from the app.

-Use Connections in Your App
+Using Connections in Your App

 There are so many super powerful ways to use connections in your app.
 So many in fact, that this information needs its own article: Use Connections in Your App.